Ana Victoria Jiménez

-Ana Victoria Jiménez (born August 31, 1941) is a Mexican feminist, photographer, editor, and activist, that actively participated in the second wave of Mexico's feminist movement.
+Ana Victoria Jiménez (born August 31, 1941) is a Mexican photographer, editor, and feminist activist, that actively participated in the second wave of Mexico's feminist movement.
 She is best known for her archive, Archivo Ana Victoria Jiménez, which contains photographs, posters, and flyers that demonstrated or related to women activism in Mexico.

 Biography

 Ana Victoria Jiménez was born in Mexico City, on August 31, 1941.
 Her parents were Ana Alvarez and Ramiro Jiménez.
 She began her activism at the young age of seventeen.
 In her house, during nineteen-fifties and nineteen-sixties, she and her family read many journals by Política and other newspapers, that informed on the political climate; she also had many friends that she would attend political conferences with.
 As most famously known for her photographs and archive, Jiménez's educational training did not involve photography.
 After finishing her studies at Sindicato de Pintores y Escultores, she worked as a typesetter in a print shop.
 Her job was to check for any spelling errors found in linotype presses.
 Years later, she worked for IBM where she spent much of her time utilizing a portable machine.
-Jiménez's activism and militancy was first enacted through the Communist Party in Mexico and later on, in Mexico's feminist movement.
+Jiménez's activism and militancy was first enacted through the Mexican Communist Party and later on, in Mexico's feminist movement.
 It wasn't until her involvement with the women's movement, that Jiménez began her work as a photographer and archivist.
 After participating and documenting in the movement for many years, Jiménez decided to begin her work as an independent editor, co-author, and desktop publisher.
 She focused her writing on the history of the Union Nacional de Mujeres Mexicanas (UNMM), its members, and artists.
 She also wrote through many Mexican journals, newspapers, and books, concentrating on themes such as: domestic work, women biographies, and campesinas (women peasants).
 In 2011, her documentations of the women's movement gained recognition and was exhibited as an archive at, the Universidad Iberoamericana.
 Since then, Ana Victoria Jiménez has formed part of important exhibitions in the United States and has continued her work as an editor and author in Mexico.

 Jiménez did not attain a high school diploma.
 However, she did attend, Sindicato de Pintores y Escultores, in Mexico, where she studied graphic arts.
 It was not until later of her photography career that she took an instructional class with well known photographer, Alicia D'Amico.
 In 1974-75, Jiménez decided to continue her photography education by enrolling in classes that would train her on technique.